vanpariyar/wp-post-views/readme.txt

 TO get site wide count of your post type ( Refresh Hourly due to performance reason ).
 [WPPV-TOTAL-VIEWS-PER-POST-TYPE post_type="post"]
+The total view shortcode not working well with large sites.

 ### Tutorial